-Exploration statistics of North Sea plays in UK–Norway–Denmark
+Exploration play statistics in the central–northern North Sea region of UK–Norway–Denmark

 Cite this collection

 Quirk, David G.; Archer, Stuart G. (2020): Exploration play statistics in the central–northern North Sea region of UK–Norway–Denmark.
 Geological Society of London.
 Collection. https://doi.org/10.6084/m9.figshare.c.4996625.v3